DSCJU/Languages/C Programming Language/README.md

-# Learn-C
+# Learn C Programming Language
-A playlist and steps for learning C
+A playlist and steps for learning C Programming Language.